Always Prioritize Safety as You Grill

 For us, enjoying summer is all about getting outside with family and firing up the grill, but safety is key to making sure this stays a fun activity.
 Grilling dangers are something many people do not discuss, but as with any open flame, the risk of a grill fire is there every time you light yours up.
 Fortunately, a bit of prevention goes a long way.

 It is reported by the U.S. Fire Administration that grill fires occur at least 5,700 times every year, making them more prevalent than many realize.
-Grilling can be a fun and safe activity, however, as long as you follow the proper fire safety protocols when you do it.
+But grilling can be a fun and safe activity if you follow the proper fire safety protocols when you do it.

-Clean your grill grates often.
-By keeping your grill grates clean, you are able to keep the temperature inside your grill steadier and reduce the chances of a sudden fire starting.
+- Clean your grill grates often.
+By keeping your grill grates clean, you can keep the temperature inside your grill steadier and reduce the chances of a sudden fire starting.
 Built-on food particles can get extremely hot when the grill is in use, even suddenly igniting in some cases.
 A quick scrape after each grill session can go a long way in reducing this danger.